What I Want You to Know about My Life with Invisible Illness

 The Golden Rule doesn’t always apply.
 I may have very different needs than you would if you are in a similar situation.
 It is important to listen, ask what I need, and then follow my lead.
 Often I want and need quiet.

 I don’t want to be blamed for having chronic illness.
 In our society, we tend to blame people for becoming sick.
-I didn’t exercise enough or eat well.
-I used to smoke or drink alcohol.
-People do this as a defense mechanism to make themselves feel safer.
-I didn't get sick because I am a bad person.
-This could happen to anyone.
-Maybe even you.
-Nobody deserves to feel like this.
+I didn't get sick because I am a bad person - this could happen to anyone.
 Blaming me for my illness makes me feel alone and adds isolation to my life.

 Telling me to think positively can make me feel worse.
 When you tell me that I’m going to be fine, I don’t believe you.
 You can’t possibly understand what it feels like if you don’t have a chronic illness, and not everyone can get control of their symptoms.